andrii-dubytskyi/python-prompt-toolkit/docs/pages/asking_for_input.rst

 Adding a bottom toolbar
 -----------------------

-Adding a bottom toolbar is as easy as passing a ``bottom_toolbar`` argument to :func:`~prompt_toolkit.shortcuts.prompt`.
-This argument be either plain text, :ref:`formatted text <formatted_text>` or a callable that returns plain or formatted text.

-When a function is given, it will be called every time the prompt is rendered, so the bottom toolbar can be used to display dynamic information.
+Adding a bottom toolbar is as easy as passing a ``bottom_toolbar`` function to :func:`~prompt_toolkit.shortcuts.prompt`.
+The function is called every time the prompt is rendered (at least on every key stroke), so the bottom toolbar can be used to display dynamic information.
+It should return formatted text or a list of ``(style, text)`` tuples.
 The toolbar is always erased when the prompt returns.

 .. code:: python